2000 National League Championship Series: Game 5

 Needing a victory to close out the series at home and avoid a trip back to St. Louis, the Mets, behind Mike Hampton, cruised to a 7–0 victory and their first National League pennant since their championship season of 1986.

 The Mets would once again stake themselves to an early lead, jumping on Cardinals starter Pat Hentgen in the first inning.
 Again it was Timo Pérez sparking the Mets, singling under the glove of Édgar Rentería, stealing second base and moving to third when catcher Carlos Hernández's throw went into center field.
 Edgardo Alfonzo would single home Perez.
 Following a walk to Mike Piazza, Robin Ventura would single home Alfonzo for the Mets' second run.
 The Mets would add a third run on a fielder's choice by Todd Zeile.

 The Mets would effectively put the game away in the fourth inning, when with two outs and the bases loaded (a situation in which Zeile found himself the previous night), Todd Zeile hit a long double off the wall in right center field, scoring three runs, giving the Mets a 6–0 lead, and resulting in raucous Mets fans making Shea Stadium literally shake.
+Hentgen was finished and was relieved by Mike Timlin, who escaped without further damage.
+Britt Reames added two shutout innings.

 The Mets would add a final run off of Rick Ankiel when Mike Bordick drew a leadoff walk, moved to second on a groundout and scored on two wild pitches in the seventh inning.
 In yet another controversial move from Tony La Russa, Ankiel was inserted into the game in the bottom of the seventh.
 After walking Mike Bordick to start the inning, retired Hampton and Perez, before uncorking a pair of wild pitches with Edgardo Alfonzo at the plate, allowing Bordick to score the seventh and final run of the game.
-Ankiel would depart after walking Alfonzo.
+Ankiel would depart after walking Alfonzo, with Mike James finishing the inning.